Fewbytes/rubber-docker/levels/04_overlay/README.md

 # level 04: overlay CoW filesystem

 So far, unpacking the image every time was slow and we want fast startup times for our containers.
-In addition, it would be nice if every container won't take so much space (~ 180MB in ubuntu minimal's case).
+Also, it would be nice if every container won't take so much space (~ 180MB in ubuntu minimal's case).

 In this level, we will add overlayfs.
 A secondary win is that now we can make `pivot_root()` work since our new root will be a mountpoint!

+What we want to do is extract the image to an *image_root* directory if it's not extracted already, then create a *contaner_dir* with a mount directory for overlayfs, a directory for the writable branch (*upperdir*) and a directory for the *workdir*.

 ## Excersices